Levy Wang

 zuyunwan[at]usc[dot]edu | cv

 I am a Ph.D. candidate in philosophy at the University of Southern California.
-Before USC, I majored in philosophy at Reed College after my advisor, Paul Hovda, vetoed my decision to pursue an interdisciplinary major in philosophy and psychology.
+Before that, I obtained my B.A. in philosophy at Reed College.

 My dissertation develops a unified theory of epistemic and practical rationality of uncertain emotions such as hope, fear, and anxiety.
 Additionally, I work on the philosophy of psychiatry and medical ethics.
 I also have some unfinished business in metaphysics.

-In case you are secretly wondering, this is an Emmy-worthy video instruction on pronouncing my first name; this is a video instruction on pronouncing my last name.
+In case you are secretly wondering, this is an Emmy-produced video instruction on pronouncing my first name; this is a non-Emmy-produced video instruction on pronouncing my last name.
 'Wang' is the Pinyin romanization of the Chinese character '王.'

 Taking motivating reasons’ deliberative role seriously.
 Philosophical Studies 182, 725–744 (2025).
 PDF